25920/dialogue/src/pages/about.md

 title: "About"
 ---

+My name is Adrian So || 我的名字是蘇晉昌

-We can use Dialogue to look on matters resolved around Physics, Mathematics, Archaeology, Linguistics, Computer Science, Philosophy, and so forth.
+We can use Dialogue to look on topics resolved around Mathematics, Linguistics, Poetry, Painting, Music, and so forth.

 ## Current, Interested Topics

 - Clifford Algebra in Mathematical Physics
 - Matrix Multiplication ShortCut
+- Gutishi (古體詩)
+- Paul Cezanne's Cubism
 - Dimensionality Reduction in Machine Learning
 - Source of Proto-Hieroglyph and Proto-Cuneiform from the Fertile Crescent
 - Between Ordinary Language Philosophy and Cognitive Logic